judd147/BC-Cancer/StandUpDocuments/Week-8-October-28-retrospective.md

 List the things that went well during the project.

 - We made some progress on the project.
 From back-end side, we finished main functions of donor and event.
+- For the front-end, we set up the basic routing and implemented the login and signup pages.
 - We wrote some unit tests, although right now the coverage is only 20%, we'll work on that later.
 - We talked about MVP presentation.